-The DWS has indicated that the property is not within the existing water system service limits, some 11 miles distant.
-Constructing water system improvements to either extend/upgrade the DWS facilities or provide a private water system to DWS standards for the pending 3-lot subdivision would be placing excessive demands upon the applicant because of the extensive improvements, additions and distance required to the existing DWS water system facilities.
-At an elevation of approximately 3,840 feet above sea level, the drilling of wells and construction of other water system improvements to DWS standards would also be unreasonable for a three (3) lot subdivision.
+The DWS has indicated that the property is not within the service limits of their existing water system facilities.
+Constructing water system improvements to either extend/upgrade the DWS facilities or provide a private water system to DWS standards for the pending 3-lot subdivision would be placing excessive demands upon the applicant because of the extensive improvements and additions required to the existing DWS water system facilities.
+At an elevation of approximately 1,100 feet above sea level, the drilling of wells and construction of other water system improvements to DWS standards would also be unreasonable for a three (3) lot subdivision.